ob1dev/Sitecore-Azure-Content/articles/how-to-create-aspnet-web-application-project.md

-#How to Create ASP.NET Web Application Project
+# How to create ASP.NET Web Application project

 Sitecore supports the Visual Studio ASP.NET project model for Sitecore solutions using both the ASP.NET Web Forms and ASP.NET MVC applications.

-##Solution
+## Solution

 The recommended approach to create an ASP.NET project in Visual Studio for Sitecore solution is as follows: